 Unless you’ve used Google Ads Search, Display, Shopping, Apps, Video and/or Reporting extensively with a high volume of data and a large ad spend, I’d suggest setting aside a few hours per course to study and prepare for the certification exams.
-I found the 2021 exams to be a lot more detailed, in-depth, and hands-on than previous exams.
+I found the most recent exams to be a lot more detailed, in-depth, and hands-on than previous exams.

 If you’re also working on getting a Google Analytics certification, be sure to read our primer on that test: How to Pass the Google Analytics Exams.

 For 2021, Google Ads offers certification in six specialties: Search, Display, Video, Measurement, Apps, and Shopping Ads.
 Google tends to change the certification courses based on platform and product offering, so a few of these (Measurement, Apps) are relatively new, replacing Mobile and Ads Fundamentals.
 I’ve taken and passed the exams for Search, Display, and Video.
 I’d suggest choosing the platforms that are most relevant for your business, industry, or job function.

 Here’s what you can expect for each course and the focus of its certification exam: